-All nonimmigrant students are required to submit a down payment equal to half a full year's tuition, room and board, and other student service fees to begin their first year of study.
+All nonimmigrant students are required to submit a down payment to begin their first year of study.
 This down payment must be submitted to the college prior to being issued the Form I-20.

 Employment Opportunities for International Students

 Nonimmigrant students are admitted into the United States to study.
 For these students to work in the United States, specific authorizations must be obtained.
 Not following the regulatory employment authorization is a violation of states and could jeopardize a student's ability to remain in the United States or return for future visits.